 A healthy gut lining keeps bad guys like microorganisms and toxins within the intestine, where the immune system can kill or disarm them.
 As permeability in this lining increases, the “baddies” can seep out into the body, triggering antibodies and eventually leading to an autoimmune response.4

-3. Poor digestion, bloating, gas, constipation, loose stools, heartburn, and nutrient malabsorption.
-These symptoms are signs that the lining of the intestine is inflamed, and unable to break down food to the point that nutrients can be absorbed.
+3. Poor digestion, which can show up as bloating, gas, constipation, loose stools, heartburn, and nutrient malabsorption.
+These symptoms are signs that the lining of the intestine is inflamed and unable to break down food to the point that nutrients can be absorbed.

 Researchers at Functional Medicine University estimate that “leaky gut” accounts for at least 50 percent of chronic bowel complaints.5

 4. Inflammatory Bowel Disease (IBD), including Irritable Bowel Syndrome (IBS), Crohn’s, or colitis.
 These painful diseases inflame the intestinal tract, and are often associated with both diarrhea and constipation.

 New studies on patients suffering with ulcerative colitis and IBS show that their colons are significantly more permeable (“leaky”) than normal.6

 5. Thyroid issues such as hypothyroidism, Hashimoto’s thyroiditis, or Graves’ disease.
 Studies show a strong correlation between leaky gut and the development of Hashimoto’s thyroiditis, a condition in which the immune system attacks the thyroid.7

 Graves’ disease, another autoimmune disease, is the most common cause of hyperthyroidism and is associated with both gluten sensitivity and leaky gut.8